 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-1A period of thirty minutes.‘a slide show presented every half hour’
+1A period of thirty minutes:‘buses run every half hour’

 - ‘Another half-hour of runtime would have done Luhrmann a world of good.’